Quickies: “He Took Me To Australia and Didn’t Propose!”

 I mostly want to know how to say no without making things worse, but if you think I ought to go on the trip, my ears are open. — Strings attached?

-One of the best lessons I’ve learned in the last few years is that less is more, and that is especially true when saying no. The less you say about your reason for saying no, the better.
+One of the best lessons I’ve learned in life is that less is more, and that is especially true when saying no. The less you say about your reason for saying no, the better.
 I’ve found that for most invitations I can’t or don’t want to take, this is enough: “Thank you so much for your invitation.
-Unfortunately, I won’t be able to make it this time, but I do appreciate you thinking of me.”
+Unfortunately, I won’t be able to make it this time, but I appreciate you thinking of me and hope you have a great time.”
 If the person asks why, you can always think of an excuse then — “I already made other plans,” “I can’t get the time off work,” “I really hate you,” but there’s no reason to stress out about it.

 🙂